saatwikchatkara/Project-2-Quantum-for-Portfolio-Optimization/README.md

     * **Factor Analysis:** Details of factor loadings, explained variance, and the reconstructed covariance matrix.
     * **Classical Benchmark:** Weights and performance metrics of the classical minimum variance portfolio.
     * **QAOA Hyperparameter Tuning:** A log indicating the start of each hyperparameter combination being evaluated, including `q`, `lambda`, `p`, and `stepsize`.
 Due to the nature of optimization and sampling, these logs will update as each combination completes.
-    * **Final Results:** Summary of the best overall QAOA portfolio, including optimal hyperparameters, selected assets, and comparative performance metrics.
+    * **Final Results:** Summary of the overall best QAOA portfolio, including optimal hyperparameters, selected assets, and comparative performance metrics.

 3.  **Interact with Plots:**
-    During execution, the script will generate and display two `matplotlib` plots:
+    During execution, the script will generate and display multiple `matplotlib` plots:
+    * **QAOA Optimization Cost History:** Shows the convergence of the cost function for the best-performing QAOA run.
     * **Optimal Portfolio Asset Allocation:** A bar chart visualizing the proportional weights of assets selected by the best QAOA portfolio.
     * **Distribution of Sampled Bitstrings:** A bar chart illustrating the frequency of the top (most probable) asset selection bitstrings obtained from the QAOA sampling circuit.
-This provides insight into the quantum state's preferred solutions.
     You may need to close each plot window for the script to continue to the next stage or finalize its execution.

 ## Configuration and Customization